-Why not make it a fun weekend and take advantage of the Stay & Play package that Landa Park Golf Course at Comal Springs has with Gruene Mansion Inn (one of the best B&Bs in Texas), Schlitterbahn Resort, or Hill Country RV and Cottage Resort which has excellent amenities plus a stay and play deal at Landa Park and coupon, RV sites, and great fully furnished cottages.
+Why not make it a fun weekend and take advantage of the Stay & Play package that Landa Park Golf Course at Comal Springs has with Gruene Mansion Inn (one of the best B&Bs in Texas), Marriott Courtyard, and other accomodations.
 See this New Braunfels map to find fun things to see and do, some of which include: tubing the Comal or Guadalupe River, White Water Amphitheater for live music by the river, Gruene Hall (the oldest dance hall in Texas), fun nightlife, excellent restaurants, and more.

 Here are some comments from Chad Donegan, Golf Manager and PGA Head Golf Professional:

 Rates: $39.00 to $59.00